austinewuncler/scaffold-node-app/README.md

 scafnode <name>
 ```

 where `<name>` is the name of your project.
-This will create a new directory and configure your new project
+This will create a new directory and configure your new project.
+There is an optional `-t` or `--typescript` flag that when supplied, scaffolds a TypeScript project.

 ## Features

 - NodeJS
+- TypeScript
 - ESLint